Far-right mayors remove EU flags.

 - The French Foreign Minister criticized the removal of EU flags.

-- The RN party gained control of many town halls after the elections.
+- The RN party gained control of approximately 70 town halls.

 - There is growing anti-EU sentiment in France.

-The French Foreign Minister sees the removal as a ‘betrayal’ of EU values.
+The French Foreign Minister considers the removal a ‘betrayal’ and a negative political statement.